How to Solve Problems & Change Habits? Ideal Attitude In Challenges (116)

 Summary:

-Lesson 116 revises importance of converting ownership (my __) to trusteeship.
+Lesson 116 revises importance of converting ownership to trusteeship.
 Lifestyle says nothing about your spirituality.
 How to change unproductive habits?
 Ideal attitude towards challenges in life.
 Your experience is made up of 3 factors.
 Remaining objective, whether honored or dishonoured.
 Freedom from specific results.
 Freedom from attachment.

 Source: Bhagavad Gita, Chapter 12, Verse 16, 17, 18